-In 2019, 155 motorcycle fatalities occurred on Tennessee roadways.
-Along with these fatalities, a total of 2,773 motorcycle crashes and 2,337 people were injured.
-To combat this problem, the THSO will provide grant funding for specialized motorcycle enforcement that will be conducted in jurisdictions identified through data analysis as having a high occurrence of fatal and severe injury motorcycle crashes.
+In 2018, 168 motorcycle fatalities occurred on Tennessee roadways.
+Along with these fatalities, a total of 3,059 motorcycle crashes and 2,112 people were injured.
+To combat this problem, the THSO will provide grant funding for specialized motorcycle enforcement that will be conducted in jurisdictions identified through data analysis as having a high occurrence of fatal and serious injury motorcycle crashes.
 Through data from TITAN, it was found that the state sees a majority of motorcycle crashes occurring during the summer months (May-September), specifically during the weekends.
-This is an opportunity for the THSO to utilize selective, targeted enforcement to truly focus on the counties in which motorcycle crashes occur.
-Along with this targeted enforcement campaign, the THSO will combine media campaigns (both paid and earned) to bring attention to motorcycle crashes and fatalities.
+This is an opportunity for the THSO to utilize selective, targeted enforcement to truly focus on the counties in which motorcycle crashes are occurring.
+Along with this targeted enforcement campaign and the media campaigns (both paid and earned), the THSO training program will host classes for motorcycle safety and enforcement.

-Targeting the areas that data has shown to be a" hot spot" for motorcycle crashes and fatalities, the THSO will be able to make the roadways safer for both motorists and motorcyclists alike.
-Adding in a paid and earned media component to educate the general public about motorcycle operators will educate everyone on the roadways about the vulnerability of motorcyclists.
+Targeting the areas that data has shown to be a "hot spot" for motorcycle crashes and fatalities, the THSO will be able to make the roadways safer for both motorists and motorcyclists alike.
+By adding in a paid and earned media component to educate the general public about motorcycle operators, this will educate everyone on the roadways about the vulnerability of motorcyclists.

-Tennessee utilizes many strategies to decrease motorcycle fatalities and severe injuries on our roadways.
+The State of Tennessee utilizes many strategies to decrease the number of motorcycle fatalities and serious injuries on our roadways.
 For this countermeasure, the following is utilized from NHTSA's Countermeasures That Work, Ninth Edition: